git-aramirez/Domino/README.md

 ## Steps for Run project
 1) Open Visual Studio Code or your development enviroment and clone this repository
-2) execute the command "npm install"
+2) Execute the command "npm install"
-3) if the libraries aren't included then run "npm install" so execute the following commands:
+3) If the libraries aren't included then run "npm install" so execute the following commands:

 - "npm i antd"
 - "npm i base-64"